jpeterson1/ubuntu-chromebook-falco/README.md

 3. Plug in both cards (4GB+, 16GB+) into the computer and reboot
   * Note: Boot options in the BIOS may need to be updated
 4. Install Ubuntu as normal onto the larger (16+GB) SD card.
+  * Do not set up a swap partition/file as this will cause excessive wear and tear on the SD card
   * Bonus points: use full disk encryption

 ## Preparing the Chromebook